hughbien/homeostasis/README.md

 In your controller:

-    Homeostasis::Blog.create('blog') # directory of posts
+    Homeostasis::Blog.directory('blog') # directory of posts

-Post files should be in the format `yyyy-mm-dd-permalink.html.{md,haml}` and have YAML front-matter:
+Post files should be in the format `yyyy-mm-dd-permalink.html.{md,haml}`.
+Use YAML front-matter for any metadata you want.  `:date` and `:path` will be added automatically for you.

     <!--
       :title: Title Goes Here